 - Roughly 80% of entry-level physical therapists have received at least some basic education in manual therapy while in physical therapy school.
 Beyond that, physical therapists may attend post-graduate training to become certified in manual therapy.
 There are several schools of thought within manual therapy, each with its own treatment approach; however, the basic concept is to restore normal joint and soft tissue mobility.

 - All of SportsCare’s physical therapists have advanced education, training, and certifications to perform manual therapy and joint manipulation.

 How does manual therapy work?

 - There are four main effects of manipulation that have been proposed: mechanical, neurophysiological, biochemical, and psychological.

-- Mechanically, passive movement of a joint stretches the surrounding muscles, ligaments and the joint capsule; it may also break adhesions or realign scar tissue, which leads to increased range of motion.
+- Mechanically, passive movement of a joint stretches the surrounding muscles, ligaments, and the joint capsule; it may also break adhesions or realign scar tissue, which leads to an increased range of motion.
 These improvements are supported and maintained by having the patient perform specific exercises.

 - Biochemically, joint manipulation has also been shown to activate the endogenous opiate system, which can lead to a “natural high.”